lvml/makeaoi/README.md

 You get the idea.

+### Passing command line options to your application executables

+When using "makeaoi trace", add any command line parameters your executable requires to do its job:

+    makeaoi trace _aoi-directory_ _executable-name_ _argument1_ _argument2_ ... _argumentN_

+When later invoking an executable via its link in the _aoi-directory_, you can of course also pass any required command line arguments.

+### How to ensure proper tracing

+"makeaoi trace" only takes notice of a file used by applications when it is actually accessed via the "open" or "execve" system calls.

+So make sure that your trace runs do represent proper usages of the application in the same kind of work-flow that you want to do on the target system.

+For applications that require user interaction, make sure you enter all the relevant menus / dialogs / functions.

+Of course, your application might come with lots of data files which are not all opened in every run, and that usually is best adressed by editing the lines in _aoi-directory_/packlist.txt to contain application-specific directories as a whole, not just individual files from it.

+For example: If you trace some application named "supertool", and you find lines like

+    /usr/share/supertool/subdir/somefile1
+    /usr/share/supertool/subdir/somefile2
+    /usr/share/supertool/subdir/somefile2

+in _aoi-directory_/files.txt, you should replace those lines by

+    /usr/share/supertool

+in _aoi-directory_/packlist.txt.

 ### Preparing AppImages from makeaoi-generated directories

 AppImage is a format for packaging a directory with everything needed for an application into a self-extracting executable.